 All of these enhanced photography tools mean that a lot of storage is imperative, and Apple dutifully provides.
 You can choose to get as much as 512 GB of internal storage for your iPhone 11 Pro Max, easily trumping the Pixel 4 XL’s maximum of 128 GB.
 Of course, the additional cost is just as stunning, and might only make sense for those who will be looking to shoot a lot of 4K videos with their new iPhone.

-We’ve already discussed how the Pixel 4 XL will now also employ face unlocking technology, but it seems Google is going one step further by adding a built-in radar into the front top bezel.
+We’ve already discussed how the Pixel 4 XL will now also employ face unlocking technology, but Google is going one step further by adding a built-in radar into the front top bezel.
 They’re calling this motion-sensing technology Soli, and it’ll let you control the Pixel 4 XL with a wave of a hand.
-Early videos showed how the phone lights up when you reach for it without touching it, and how you can skip songs, scroll through your gallery, or silence alarms and calls by waving at the screen.
+The phone lights up when you reach for it without touching it, and how you can skip songs, scroll through your gallery, or silence alarms and calls by waving at the screen.
 Google has been developing this tech for several years now and it’s exciting to see what else we can do with it.

-Still, if you can’t wait to splurge on a premium device, there’s probably nothing better to spend it on than the iPhone 11 Pro Max.
-It’s the first time that Apple felt that an iPhone has enough power to be called Pro.
-Now that its battery life has received such a huge upgrade, you’ll really get to maximize every cent you paid for.
-It’ll also be tough for any other phone to top the glorious Super Retina XDR screen, and with the new A13 Bionic chip powering it, you’re guaranteed to have one of the, if not the, fastest smartphones today.
+There’s no other way to put it, but if you can splurge on a brand new premium smartphone, we’d recommend going for the Apple iPhone 11 Pro Max.
+It’s the first time that Apple felt that an iPhone has enough power to be called Pro, and we’d agree.
+Its battery life has received a huge upgrade, and its photography and video recording prowess has risen to match Google’s.
+With the new A13 Bionic chip powering it, you’re guaranteed to have one of the, if not the, fastest smartphones today.